tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.md

 `You can get a little creepy my friend.
 Let's not get crazy yet.
 Ease into the training, yes?
 And I'm still human, thank you very much.`

-!!! info "Take my word on this.
-You are NOT entirely human anymore."
+!!! info "Take my word, you are NOT entirely human anymore."

 `Not sure I believe that...
-I mean, I know I can do some things now, but I don't feel any different.`
+I mean, I know you're telling me I can do some things now, but I don't feel any different.`

 !!! info "I find your lack of faith... disturbing."

-`Star Wars quote?
+`A Star Wars quote?
 Seriously?
 HOW?`  He groaned.

 !!! info "The museum had decent wi-fi..."

 Sighing, `OK, so what's first?`

 !!! info "Now, this is where you should be able to excel past your other contemporaries here, with me as your teacher.
 I am going to show you past training memories, reconstructions of ancient warlords, and various weapon masters and how they lived and fought.
+Their training regimens.
 Then we copy their movements and styles for now.
-Every morning before sunrise, until noon.
-Followed by some refreshments, then we'll work on elemental code constructs in the afternoon and early even-"
+After we've learned the basics and various styles, we'll start to combine them into our own style for maximum effectiveness.
+We will train every morning before sunrise, until noon.
+Followed by some refreshments, then we'll work on elemental software code constructs in the afternoon and early ev-"

-`Wait!  wait, wait, code constructs?`  Wide-eyed, {{daimon.hero_nickname}} whispered in awe.
+`Wait!  wait, wait... code constructs?`  Wide-eyed, {{daimon.hero_nickname}} whispered in awe.

 !!! info "Yes, we'll need to do some coding in order to control the nanites to act as we wish.
-Its your nanites and psychic potential that enable you manipulate the environment.
+I will show you how it's done virtually.
+Don't forget, it is your nanites that enable you manipulate the environment.
 You do remember how to do Encapsulation, Abstraction, Inheritance, Polymorphism...Yes?
 As you have worked as a programmer before, this seemed an area where you might be the most comfortable.
 Was I wrong?"

 `No, not wrong.
 I just didn't expect software coding translated to Magic.
-That's... wicked cool.`  {{daimon.hero_nickname}} said with a big smile.
+That's... friggin' awesome!!!`  {{daimon.hero_nickname}} said with a big smile.

 !!! info "sigh, Coding does not translate to magic.
 Magic does not exist.
 You are merely programming the nanites in your system to behave in a certain way, under various trigger conditions.
-This is science and technology in it's purest form."
+This is science and technology in it's purest, most pristine form."

 `I am sooo gonna code me some fireballs.
 Ooo, maybe some lightning bolts.`

-!!! info "It's all fun and training until someone loses an eye."
+!!! info "Its going to be a long, long day."

 * * *